Money nerds love the beginning of the year.

 Personal Capital aggregates all of your accounts for free.

 Watching that net worth number go up, motivates me to do better.

-My net worth apparently went up $6,000 since I published this 2016 recap post last week.
+My net worth apparently went up $6,000 since I published this net worth post.

 If you start tracking your net worth, you have a number to baseline your progress.